srichardson0/Black_Knowledge_Erasure_Dataset_-BKED-/methodology.md

 5. Export: Curated and annotated hallucination records are stored in `data/model_hallucinations.csv` with the schema defined in `schema.json`.

 **Quality assurance and validation**
 - Schema validation: I validate exported CSVs against `schema.json` to ensure required fields and data types are present.
-A lightweight validation script was used to check `data/model_hallucinations.csv` (result: 1 record had an empty `error_type` and was flagged for review).
+A lightweight validation script was used to check `data/model_hallucinations.csv`
-- Inter-annotator checks: When possible, multiple annotators review the same candidate records; disagreements are resolved via discussion and a consensus annotation is recorded.
 - Controlled vocabularies: Use of the controlled `error_type` vocabulary and `category` normalization reduces categorical drift and aids downstream analysis.

 **Software, reproducibility, and environment**